francescovallone/serinus/.website/blog/serinus_2_0.md

     blog
 >

-Serinus 2.0, named "Dawn Chorus," marks a significant milestone in our journey to provide a robust and flexible framework for building scalable server-side applications with Dart.
+Serinus 2.0, named "Dawn Chorus", marks a significant milestone in our journey to provide a robust and flexible framework for building scalable server-side applications with Dart.
 But I like to think of it like a stepping stone towards something even greater.
 With this release, we have laid the groundwork for a more modular and adaptable framework that can evolve with the ever-changing landscape of web development.

 ## New Features